syncfusion-content/blazor-docs/blazor/datagrid/connecting-to-database/microsoft-sql-server.md

 **Perform Sorting:**

-When using a custom adaptor, the sorting operation has to be handled by overriding the `Read` or `ReadAsync` method of the **DataAdaptor** abstract class.
+When utlizing a custom adaptor, managing the sorting operation involves overriding the `Read` or `ReadAsync` method of the **DataAdaptor** abstract class.

-In the below code example, a custom data source can be sorted using the built-in `PerformSorting` method of the `DataOperations` class.
-Also, you can use your own method to do the sorting operation and bind the resultant data to the grid.
+In the code example below, sorting a custom data source can be accomplished by employing the built-in [PerformSorting](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.DataOperations.html#Syncfusion_Blazor_DataOperations_PerformSorting__1_System_Collections_Generic_IEnumerable___0__System_Collections_Generic_List_Syncfusion_Blazor_Data_Sort__) method of the `DataOperations` class.
+Alternatively, you can implement your own method for sorting operation and bind the resulting data to the grid.

 {% highlight razor %}